dCache/dcache/docs/TheBook/src/main/markdown/config-SRM.md

 srmmanager.db.host=hostname
 ```

+If a dCache instance contains more than one `srmmanager`, it is necessary that each one has a _distinct_ database.

 The property `srm.request.copy.threads` controls number of copy requests in the running state.
 Copy requests are 3-rd party srm transfers and therefore the property `transfermanagers.limits.external-transfers` is best to be set to the same value as shown below.

 ```ini